Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Footnotes:

-¹nor let pain embittered us.
-At the root of anger is the belief we know better than God what is best for us and/or the world.
-Yet we are finite, not all knowing or all powerful.
+¹nor let pain embitter us.
+At the root of anger is the belief that we know better than God what is best for us and/or the world.
+Yet we are finite, not all-knowing or all-powerful.
 Only God is infinite in all things.

-And not only so but he is also all loving.
-He not only knows what's best and does what's best but wants it for us also.
+And not only so, but he is also all-loving.
+He not only knows what's best (all-knowing) and does what's best (all-powerful) but wants it for us also (all-loving).

 Sunday, February 8, 2026